Thai baht: Issue 5 – 1888 – Siam Devadhiraj Series

-This was a minor issue, in which the lesser denominations' designs were updated to incorporate the three-parted shield into the design.
+This was a minor issue (not all denominations were updated), in which the lower denominations' designs were updated to incorporate the three-parted shield into the design.
+This shield is a part of the national seal at the time.
 This copper coin was produced to replace previous versions and was minted in England, with additional production by the Royal Mint of Thailand.
 In this issue, depending on where the coin was minted, the minting alignment was different.
 This means that in this specific series, the alignment will show at which mint the coin was minted.
 For example, in this series there were four mints which contributed to the minting: Royal Mint of Belgium, Bangkok Mint, Heaton and Sons (Burmingham Mint), and Hamburgische Münze.
 For the 1 Solot coin, the coin minted in the year R.S.
 109 was medal aligned and was minted in the Birmingham Mint, but R.S.
 118 coins were minted in Hamburg had coin alignement.
+Medal alignment is where the portrait of the king is facing up, with the back's design also facing up.
+Coin alignment is where the sides of the coins' designs are flipped.